 The Regal Pelargonium flourishes in its natural habitat in the southern region of Africa.
-Around 1600, ships from the Dutch East India Company took the plant from the Cape of Good Hope to Europe, where it landed in a range of botanical gardens.
-With its southern roots it is not surprising that the Regal Pelargonium likes to be outside as soon as the night frost has disappeared.
+Around 1600, ships from the Dutch East India Company took the plant from the Cape of Good Hope to Europe, where it became a popular flower in a range of botanical gardens.
+With its southern roots it’s not surprising that the Regal Pelargonium likes to be outside as soon as the night frost has disappeared.